 Surface facilities at the repository site will receive, inspect and repackage used nuclear fuel bundles for transfer to the repository's main shaft for placement underground.
-There are also facilities to support the ongoing operation of the site, including administration, quality, security, services, and sealing material processing activities.
+There are also facilities to support the ongoing operation of the site, including administration, quality, security, services and sealing material processing activities.

 This diagram shows the layout of Adaptive Phased Management surface facilities for a deep geological repository, all of which are described on this page.

-Ensuring Safety and Security
+Ensuring safety and security

-To ensure safety and security, the following facilities will be developed on the site where the deep geological repository is located.
+To ensure safety and security, the following facilities will be developed on the site where the deep geological repository is located:

 • Security Monitoring Stations